tpauldike/artisan_gig/README.md

 `/feedback`: This API is used to send feedback and ratings

 ## Usage/Installation
+*Firstly, beware that the web pages are not mobile responsive*

 To use the app or to see how it works, simply visit the website https://artisangig.vercel.app, sign up and sign in.
 However, if you are a developer and will like to run the app on your computer, locally.
 Follow the instruction below: